last9/k8stream/README.md

 # Future Work

+- [X] Support for adding POD details to an event
-- Support for writing to more output streams
+- [ ] Support for writing to more output streams
-- Adding more metadata like service name and pod IP address for the event
+- [ ] Adding more metadata like service name for the event